rackerlabs/rax-autoscaler/README.md

 ### Configuration
 [Read the Docs](http://rax-autoscaler.readthedocs.org/en/stable/)

+### What's New

+V0.4 is here with a brand new plugin raxmon-autoscale, check it out in the documentation above.
+Along for the ride are a host of improvements, and fixes.
+Read the commit log if you have any questions and please create an issue if you see any regressions.

 ### Upgrading from 0.2

 V0.3 is a major change from 0.2 and as such there are many breaking changes in the configuration file.